 If you are submitting data to PMP Clearinghouse using SFTP, you must configure individual subfolders for the PMP systems to which you are submitting data.
-These subfolders must be created in the homedir/directory folder, which is where you are directed once authenticated, and should be named using the PMP abbreviation (e.g., DC, GU, SC, KS, MS, PR etc.).
-Data files not submitted to a state subfolder will be required to have a manual PMP assignment made on the File Listings page.
+These sub-folders must be created in the homedir/directory folder, which is where you are directed once authenticated, and should be named using the PMP abbreviation (e.g., SC, DC, GU, KS, MS, PR, etc.).
+Data files not submitted to a PMP subfolder will be required to have a manual PMP assignment made on the File Listings page.
 Please refer to PMP Subfolders for additional details on this process.